 - Tap the VPN button on the detail page of the device, network, or group you want to connect to, then select a VPN.

-Firewalla can support up to 5 active VPN connections.
+Firewalla supports up to 5 active VPN connections.

 VPN Profile Configurations